FishersGIS/MapServicesToPro/README.md

 ## **Part 3:** Publish Like a Pro!
 Overwrite non-cached map services on a Stand Alone ArcGIS Server using ArcGIS Pro Projects with [overwrite_map_services.py](overwrite_map_services.py)
+#### Processes Overview:
+1. Start a log file
+2. Get a list of running, non-cached, public map services from an ArcGIS REST services directory
+3. For each service, pass it to a function that tries to overwrite the service.
+    - ***Note: The starting script has the lines passing the service to the overwrite function commented so that you can test listing the services first, as overwriting should be done with caution.
+When you are ready to overwrite services, you can uncomment those lines***
+    1. overwrite function operations
+    2. If it does not already exist, create a drafts folder to hold the .sddraft and .sd files
+    3. If previous versions of the .sddraft and .sd files exist, delete them
+    4. Reference the project and map to publish
+    5. Create a service definition draft and write it to a .sddraft file
+    6. Use XML to set properties for the .sddraft file
+    7. Stage the Service (convert the .sddraft to an .sd file)
+    8. Upload/Publish the Service
+5. If the overwrite function is successful, continue to the next service, if not successful, stop the script

+**Important:**
+Use this script with caution: It is intended to overwrite ArcGIS Map Services.
+If variables are not set properly, you may accidentally overwrite services that you did not intend to overwrite.
+Be very careful and use the settings in the code to test it before running in any final environment.
+It is reccommended to make a snapshot of your ArcGIS Server machine before running this script.